KQKS: Ownership changes

 In late 2005, Lincoln Financial Group acquired Jefferson-Pilot, which in turn resulted in Lincoln Financial becoming KQKS' parent company.
 The firm decided to keep Jefferson-Pilot's broadcasting properties in its portfolio despite offers by other broadcasting groups to buy the stations.
 On April 3, 2006, KQKS and the other stations began replacing the ownership on-air liners "A Jefferson-Pilot Station" with "A Lincoln Financial Station."
 In June 2007, Lincoln Financial announced that would put its television and radio stations up for sale.
 KQKS and its sister stations in Denver were among the properties being shopped around by Lincoln Financial, until the company suspended those plans in 2008.

 On December 8, 2014, Entercom announced it would purchase Lincoln Financial Group's entire 15-station lineup in a $106.5 million deal, and would operate the outlets under a local marketing agreement (LMA).
-On December 22, 2014, Entercom announced that it would retain KQKS and its current format.
+The company would retain KQKS along with KRWZ, KQMT, KALC, KEZW, and translator K276FK while divesting itself of KKFN, KYGO-FM, KOSI, and KEPN to satisfy ownership limits.
 The FCC approved the deal on June 26, 2015.